 To prevent false reviews and fraudulent behaviour, we use validation systems (e.g. manual checks, email checks, contacting the reviewer).
 Studyportals also verifies the reviews collected by universities.
 If we cannot determine that an email account is valid, we reserve the right not to take that review into consideration.

-The main categories for the reviews
+The main categories for the reviews in 2021

 There are six criteria used for reviewing each university: